 - Research , opens a new windowarticles

 Encourage conversations.
-Ask your kids how they’re doing and tell them how you feel.
+Ask your kids how they are feeling and tell them how you feel.
 Describe what sparked a particular emotion and name it.
 Equip your children with the ability to recognize and express a feeling with the associated language.
 Practice active listening and convey understanding in return.

 Be present, be thoughtful, and be available.
 Your capacity to buffer stress for your children is critically important.
 Do things together as a family, no matter how simple or silly, to give kids the connection that is so vital at this time.

 Behavior is children’s form of communication.
-When children are stressed, they may regress in habits such as potty training, or have a meltdown when being asked to do a simple task.
-That's not bad behavior; the child is feeling overwhelmed and may not be able to handle the task right now.
+When children are stressed, they may regress in their habits like potty training or meltdown when asked to do a simple task.
+It is not bad behavior; the child feels overwhelmed, and the effort is too much right now.
 The challenge is patience, patience, patience to give your child the empathy, love, and support they need.

 Children tend to manifest physical symptoms along with stress.
 A caring parental response is to offer empathy and name the feeling to help kids learn a vocabulary for emotions (e.g., “I’m sorry your stomach aches.
-I wonder if you’re feeling sad?”)
+I wonder, do you feel sad?”)

 Practice healthy conflict resolution.
 Teach kids to be a pillar: stand up for yourself while remaining respectful.
-If you reach an impasse with your child, perspective-taking, opens a new window can be helpful.
-Switching roles - looking at the situation from the other person's point of view - will promote empathy and understanding.
+If you reach an impasse with your child, perspective-taking can be helpful.
+Switching roles - looking at the situation from their point-of-view - will promote empathy and understanding.

 Keep expectations low.
 For your children and yourself.

 Introduce a new normal.
-We’ve never lived with uncertainty for such a prolonged time.
-Kids need stability, to be soothed, be seen, and kept safe.
-That’s a parent’s job.
-Those needs can be fulfilled in easy and fun ways such as S’more Saturdays, jigsaw puzzle nights, or weekly video chats with grandparents.
+Parents have never lived with uncertainty for such a prolonged time.
+Kids need stability, soothing, attention, and to be kept safe.
+Parents can satisfy their needs in easy and fun ways, like S’more Saturdays, jigsaw puzzle nights, or weekly video chats with grandparents.
 Ask your kids for ideas and help with planning.

 Looking at Positives

-Educators and child development professionals are observing what is working well during this period and determining if and how the positives such as self-directed learning, experimental play, slower pace and shorter school days, less homework (none for elementary grades), could be sustained.
+Educators and child development professionals are observing what is working well during this period.
+Experts are looking at positives such as self-directed learning, experimental play, slower pace and shorter school days, and less homework (none for elementary grades).
+If they are possible, could they be sustained?
 Schools, parents, and child specialists working together could affect beneficial outcomes for the future.

-Inequities in our communities are being revealed and we’re stepping up to provide critical services, opens a new window.
+As inequities in our communities are exposed, we’re stepping up to provide critical services, opens a new window.
 Closing the digital divide and services that effectively impact vulnerable children need to continue in the future.
-Explain to kids that sometimes families need assistance and there are things we can all do to help our neighbors.
+Explain to kids that sometimes families need assistance, and there are things we can all do to help our neighbors.

 “How kids are doing is largely dependent on how their parents are doing”.

 Take care of yourself to better show up for the people in your life.
-What does self-care look like?
+What does self-care look like for you?
 Do things that give you contentment and peace: listen to music, read a book, journal daily what you’re grateful for, practice yoga or meditation, commit to moving your body at least once per day, and take a break from the news!

 We hope you've gained some degree of consolation from these suggestions.